Rituals

 Choose offerings that resonate with your ancestors.
 These might include:

-• Herbs and Incense: Sage, lavender, or other herbs that hold significance in your culture.
+• Herbs and Incense: Sage, lavender, rosemary, or other herbs with cultural or spiritual significance.

 3. Set Intentions